Is there a standard menu of ghostwriting services?

 If you’d like to learn more about printing, see Barry’s LinkedIn posts on “10 Book Printing Definitions” and “Digital vs. Offset Printing: Which is Best For Your Book?”

-Having said that, we have seen marketing/PR campaigns in action, sometimes for our own books, and can give you some general advice.
+Having said that, we have seen marketing/PR campaigns in action, for our own books as well as those of our clients, and can give you some general advice.

 Which ghostwriting services do we offer?